kimoppalfens/kimoppalfens.github.io/_posts/2017-06-10-The holy grail of ConfigMgr diver management, or whatever you want to call it copy - Copy.md

 ![alt]({{ site.url }}{{ site.baseurl }}/images/HolyDrivers02.png)

 ##### Step 3.
 Dism apply the downloaded drivers
-The third and last step is added after the Setup Windows and ConfigMgr step.
+The third and last step is added after the Dynamically download of the drivers, but before the Setup Windows and ConfigMgr step.
 This is a run command line step.
 - Command Line: DISM.exe /Image:%OSDTargetSystemDrive%\ /Add-Driver /Driver:%_SMSTSMDataPath%\Drivers /Recurse /logpath:%_SMSTSLogPath%\dism.log

 All other parameters including the package are undefined.